sdargoeuves/noodleops-mkdocs/docs/posts/2025-02-getting-started-with-blog/index.md

 And please, don't get me wrong, I have absolutely nothing against Hugo!
 It might be the perfect solution for many, but it just didn't quite click for *my* needs.

-## Choosing Mkdocs
+## Choosing MkDocs

-At our company, we use Mkdocs for our documentation, and more precisely `Material For Mkdocs`.
-I like the simplicity, the look and the fact it's written in python *-- not that I am planning on diving into the code.*
+At our company, we use MkDocs for our documentation, and more precisely `Material for MkDocs`.
+I like the simplicity, the look and the fact it's written in python *-- not that I am planning to dive into the code.*

 When I saw that they have a [plugin for blog](https://squidfunk.github.io/mkdocs-material/plugins/blog/), it did it for me!
 I decided to give it a try.
 And also, 22k stars on GitHub, it's a good sign, right? 😅